FabianPlum/SMILify/README.md

 For now, I'll focus on insects, hence **SMIL**.

+> [!Important]
+> While SMILify does run under Windows, there are currently unresolved issues regarding the precomputed
+> "SMAL_DATA_FILE" leading to strange artefacts when using "deform" during mesh registration.
+Until this
+> issue is addressed, use this repo only under Ubuntu!

 ## Installation (mesh registration)
 1. Clone the repository **with submodules** and enter directory
    ```